-In particular, we discover that a highly sparse set of attention heads is responsible for resolving the intermediate latent concept (e.g., the country when going from city to capital, or the company when going from product to headquarter city); the latent concepts exhibit orthogonality in the embedding space.
-Then, we show that there is another set of heads deeper in the model responsible for realizing the concrete output (such as the capital) from the intermediate concept.
-We characterize the nuances of these inference mechanisms, providing both correlational and causal evidence for their functionality. \item We also show that as the number of in-context examples increases, model accuracy, causal importance of the circuit which invoked the intermediate concept, and concept representation disentanglement all increase. \item In contrast to the large 27B model, we find that the smaller 2B variant (having much lower accuracy) contains a much \textit{weaker and noisier} version of the 27B model's circuit, suggesting that model size significantly impacts concept disentanglement and composition abilities in the LLMs. \item We also show that, as expected, adding more in-context examples leads to higher accuracy.
+In particular, we discover that a sparse set of attention heads is responsible for resolving the intermediate latent concept (e.g., the country when going from city to capital, or the company when going from product to headquarter city); the latent concepts exhibit orthogonality in the embedding space.
+Then, we show that there is a set of heads and MLPs deeper in the model responsible for realizing the concrete output (such as the capital) from the intermediate concept. \item In contrast to the large 27B model, we find that the smaller 2B variant contains a much \textit{weaker and noisier} version of the 27B model's circuit.
+This corroborates the general wisdom that model size significantly impacts latent-concept disentanglement and composition abilities in the LLMs. \item We also show that, as expected, adding more in-context examples leads to higher accuracy.
 We attribute this to a strengthening of the model circuit's causal importance and an increase in concept representation disentanglement.
 In other words, the model more fully utilizes its relevant sub-circuits when we add more ICL examples. \end{itemize}